diazharizky/eduqat-user-registry-service/README.md

 # Eduqat User Registry Service

-A simple service containing some functions that work and simulate user management operations
+A simple service containing some functions that work and simulate user management operations.

 ## Prerequisites